nicolasochem/tzip/TZIP-2.md

 extension of, our index code will then be `FA2`.

 Crucially, domain prefixes export distinct namespaces, so `A1` and `FA1` are not necessarily related and might be completely independent.
+Whether or not a TZIP of a given type applies to all TZIPs in its subtypes is to be defined by the TZIP in question.

 Now let's further suppose that some time later we return to our `FA2` standard and wish to make an extension, say by adding a transfer restriction function to